 - 1. Remain calm.
 DO NOT PANIC.

 - 2. Get as much information from the caller as possible:

 - Where is the bomb?

 - What does it look like?

 - What kind of bomb is it?

 - When is it going to explode?

 - Did you place the bomb yourself?

 - Why are you doing this?

 - What is your name?

 - What is your address?

 - Check to see if the caller's number is visible on call display.

 - 3. Listen to voice and background noises such as traffic, music etc. Pay particular attention to distinguishing characteristics of the caller's voice i.e. accent, sex, age or impediment.

 - 4. Record the exact time of the call and any other information obtained.
 Please refer to Bomb Threat Check List attached.

-- 5. Immediately advise the Chief Executive Officer, Executive Director or the Environmental Nurse.
+- 5. Immediately advise the Chief Executive Officer/ Chief Operating Office, Executive Director or the Environmental Nurse.

-The Executive Director or Environmental Nurse will call 911, Central Local Integration network and the MOHLTC Emergency numbers.
+The Executive Director or Environmental Nurse will call 911, Home and Community Care Support Services, Central and the MOHLTC Emergency numbers.
 The ED or Environmental Nurse will guide the police to the affected area.